sant527/python_learning/README.md

 KVM is a Linux kernel module.
 It is a type 1 hypervisor that is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V)[1]. **But what is full virtualization, you may ask?** When a CPU is emulated (vCPU) by the hypervisor, the hypervisor has to translate the instructions meant for the vCPU to the physical CPU. **As you can imagine this has a massive performance impact**.
 To overcome this, modern processors support virtualization extensions, such as Intel VT-x and AMD-V. These technologies provide the ability for a slice of the **physical CPU to be directly mapped to the vCPU**. **Therefore the instructions meant for the vCPU can be directly executed on the physical CPU slice.[2]**

+## summary

+As previously mentioned, QEMU can run independently, but due to the emulation being performed entirely in software it is extremely slow.
+To overcome this, QEMU allows you to use KVM as an accelerator so that the physical CPU virtualization extensions can be used.
+So to conclude: QEMU is a type 2 hypervisor that runs within user space and performs virtual hardware emulation, whereas KVM is a type 1 hypervisor that runs in kernel space, that allows a user space program access to the hardware virtualization features of various processors.[3]

 ![](https://www.packetcoders.io/content/images/2020/01/image1.png)